 How long: two years from the date you arrive in Australia.
 You can’t extend your stay on this visa, but you can apply for a different visa before this one expires.

 This nomination is for applicants whose occupations require licencing or registration in Australia or their home country.

 Occupational training to improve skills

 This nomination is for applicants who need to complete a structured workplace-based training program to improve their professional skills or knowledge in their field of tertiary study.

 This nomination is for applicants who are looking for a professional development course or internship to supplement their qualification.
 Overseas businesses can also send their managerial or executive candidates to take part in this type of structured training program.

 How to apply:There are three major steps you must follow

 - Find an Australian nominating organisation who is willing to train you and make sure the training they provide meets your needs

-- The organisation must lodge a nomination application on your behalf at their nearest Australian Department of Immigration office
+- The organisation must lodge a nomination application online on the Australian Department of Home Affairs website.

 How do I know if my occupation is on a skills shortage list?